 What’s the research and development expenditure credit (RDEC) scheme?

 When it comes to claiming under the government’s SME R&D tax credit scheme, larger companies may find themselves pushed into the RDEC scheme – which is a tax credit for 11% of all of your qualifying research and development spend.
 It’s worth keeping in mind that this tax credit is going up to 12% soon, providing even more value for your business.

-It’s not always apparent whether you’ll be a part of the SME scheme or the RDEC scheme when making R&D claims, and often you’ll need the services of an independent consultant at a firm like F. Initiatives to help you work out which category your business falls into before making R&D tax credit claims.
+It’s not always apparent whether you’ll be a part of the SME scheme or the RDEC scheme when making R&D claims, and often you’ll need the services of an independent consultant to help you work out which category your business falls into before making R&D tax credit claims.

 There are a number of factors that can affect a claim, which are as follows.
 Whether or not you carried out the work as a subcontractor can be a factor, and many businesses wonder how this status will affect their claim.
 In the event that the R&D work carried out by your company was for a large business, it’s likely that you’ll get pushed into the RDEC scheme to get your research and development credit.

 Other factors which can come into play here include where your business is based, whether or not your business earned most of its income in the UK or further afield, and whether or not your business got some help from a grant in order to tackle the R&D problem concerned.